 - Set Order Independent Transparency to Medium.

 Remember, these are our graphics settings.
-We used these to get 90FPS on 1440p with a GTX 1080.
+We utilized these to get 90FPS on 1440p with a GTX 1080.

 Disable Windows Update Delivery Optimization

 We need to disable Windows Update Delivery Optimization now.
 Follow these instructions:

 - Open the Windows Start Menu and enter Windows Update settings and click on the search result for it.

 - Ensure that Allow downloads from other PCs is off.

 We recommend that you disable OneDrive if you’re not using it.
 Right-click on the OneDrive icon on your taskbar and click on Exit.

 If you happen to use Discord, then ensure that you optimize it as well to boost your FPS in all games, including Call of Duty: Black Ops 4 Blackout, while Discord is running.